August 28, 2024

 Provisional Provider Payments: HCPF put in place a Provisional Provider Payment to assist providers who were seeing an increase in denied or suspended claims resulting in a lack of payment.

-Prior Authorization Request (PAR) Extension: HCPF has implemented a temporary system edit that allows providers to bill for approved services even if there is not an active PAR in the system.
+Prior Authorization Request (PAR) Extension: HCPF has implemented a temporary system edit that allows providers to bill for previously approved services even if there is not an active PAR in the system.

 - HCPF has instructed providers to bill for all services they have provided to LTSS members back to July 1, 2023, even if an active PAR is not in the HCPF Provider Portal.